 Percent of portfolio: 9.79%

 Buffett, an unabashed fan of Cherry Coke, started investing in Coca-Cola (KO, $53.87) soon after the stock market crash of 1987.
 In his 1988 letter to Berkshire shareholders, Buffett said he expected to hold on to the stock "for a long time."

 Three decades later, he has proven true to his word.
 Berkshire is KO's largest shareholder with 9.4% of its shares outstanding.

 Coca-Cola made a brief appearance as a component of the Dow Jones Industrial Average in the 1930s.
 Shares were added back to the Dow in 1987, and they've remained a stalwart member ever since.

-While Coca-Cola's stock performance hasn't impressed - its 25.6% gains over the past five years pale to the 48% of the S&P 500 - it has been an income investor's dream.
+While Coca-Cola's stock performance hasn't impressed - its 55% total returns over the past five years come up about six percentage points shy of the S&P 500 - it has been an income investor's dream.
 The beverage maker has increased its dividend annually for 57 years.

 SEE ALSO: 10 Top-Rated Mega-Cap Stocks to Buy Now